 Author contributions.
-A. V. and P. S. wrote the pulse sequences contained in ssNMRlib and designed the workflow of ssNMRlib and the organization of the library.
-A. F. adapted the NMRlib software structure for the integration of ssNMRlib.
-B. B. contributed calculations for selective pulses and other pulse-programming snippets.
-A. V. and P. S. prepared figures.
-P. S. wrote the manuscript with input from all authors.
+AV and PS wrote the pulse sequences contained in ssNMRlib and designed the workflow of ssNMRlib and the organization of the library.
+AF adapted the NMRlib software structure for the integration of ssNMRlib.
+BB contributed calculations for selective pulses and other pulse-programming snippets.
+AV and PS prepared figures.
+PS wrote the manuscript with input from all the authors.
 Competing interests.
-The authors declare that they have no competing interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-This work used the NMR and isotope labeling platforms of the Grenoble Instruct center (ISBG; UMS 3518 CNRS-CEA-UJF-EMBL) with support from FRISBI (ANR-10-INSB-05-02) and GRAL (ANR-10-LABX-49-01) within the Grenoble Partnership for Structural Biology (PSB).
-P. S. acknowledges support from the European Research Council (ERC-StG-311318 - ProtDyn2Function).
-We thank Johanna Becker-Baldus for testing ssNMRlib and many useful suggestions of additional features.
-We thank Audrey Hessel, Charles-Adrien Arnaud and Cecile Breyton for providing samples used for testing and setup of ssNMRlib, and Rasmus Linser, Sabine Hediger and Daniel Lee for discussions about pulse sequences.
+This work used the NMR and isotope labeling platforms of the Grenoble Instruct Centre (ISBG; UMS 3518 CNRS-CEA-UJF-EMBL) with support from the Agence Nationale de la Recherche (ANR) within the Grenoble Partnership for Structural Biology (PSB).
+Paul Schanda acknowledges support from the European Research Council.
+We thank Johanna Becker-Baldus for testing ssNMRlib and for many useful suggestions for additional features.
+We thank Audrey Hessel, Charles-Adrien Arnaud and Cecile Breyton for providing samples used for testing and setup of ssNMRlib and Rasmus Linser, Sabine Hediger and Daniel Lee for discussions about pulse sequences.